*This post has been updated with the new FreeStyle program. (Updates are in red font)

 I don’t usually do fancy, picture-worthy breakfasts so there aren’t many breakfast ideas on Meal Planning Mommies from me.
-I was looking up breakfast ideas the other day and I ran across this Potato farls and poached eggs recipe on the Weight Watcher website, for 5 SmartPoints per serving.
+I was looking up breakfast ideas the other day and I ran across a Potato farls and poached eggs recipe (has since been taken down) on the Weight Watcher website, for 5 SmartPoints per serving.
 They probably taste wonderful, but just looking at the picture makes me go, “Nah, that looks like work”.
 I just don’t wake up that zealous first thing in the morning and so as amazing as a farl looks and sounds….
 I just can’t…

 My breakfasts are quick and easy… and I am working toward making them healthy.